umair2206/Data-Analysis/README.md

 # Data-Analysis
- Report of a Data analysis of a dataset recording number of suicides in a region
+ Mini project report of data mining (DMBI) visualising data analysis of a dataset recording number of suicides in a region